nfugal/nfugal.github.io/_posts/2022-08-15-optical-media-backup.md

 ### Why You Might _Not_ Want To

-There definitely some reasons you might _not_ want to go discless.
+There are definitely some reasons you might _not_ want to go discless.
 Here are some:

   + Time.
 Sooooo much time spent ripping and compressing things!
-  + Streaming services availability.
+  + Streaming services availability
   + Legality in your country
-  + Upfront costs
+  + Hardware availability
-  + Maintenance
+  + Maintenance effort
-  + Configuration
   + Did I mention time?
 It is a long project if you have a lot of discs.

 ### How Does Streaming Fit In?